treerachai/selfbot-6/README.md

+# A Discord.js Selfbot by PapaJohn#7777 forked from an old version of John#0969

 # Install Help (Windows)

 1. Install node.js (most recent version) with npm: https://nodejs.org/en/ [If this causes you trouble, heres some extra help on installing them: http://blog.teamtreehouse.com/install-node-js-npm-windows]